sourcegraph/handbook/content/departments/people-talent/total-rewards.md

 US-based Teammates are eligible for health benefits, which are determined jointly by the People and Finance teams on an annual basis (calendar year).
 Again, we care about our teammates inside and outside of work, and want to ensure you and your family have healthcare.
 Sourcegraph offers Medical, Dental, and Vision insurance covered at 100% for teammates and their dependents.
 You can find complete details on our coverage offerings here.

 In addition to standard healthcare, Sourcegraph offers Life insurance and the option to contribute to a 401(k).
 Please follow the links for full details.
-You find more details regarding health benefits here. (link)
+You find more details regarding health benefits [here].

 ## **FAQ**